ryanhlewis/VoxelEarth/README.md

   Admin variants that adjust settings and notify other players.

 /createcustomworld <worldname>
-  Creates a new world using the VoxelEarth chunk generator.
+  Creates a new world using the Voxel Earth chunk generator.

 /regenchunks <scaleX> <scaleY> <scaleZ> <offsetX> <offsetY> <offsetZ>
   Regenerate chunks with custom scaling and offsets for voxel imports.